INSIGHT-China's pork demand hits a peak, shocking producers, as diets get healthier

 By Dominique Patton

-BEIJING, June 20 China's frozen dumpling makers are finding there's a quick route to winning new sales - increase the vegetable content, and cut down on the meat.
+BEIJING, June 20 (Reuters) - China's frozen dumpling makers are finding there's a quick route to winning new sales - increase the vegetable content, and cut down on the meat.

 This departure from traditional pork-rich dumplings is a hit with busy, young urbanites, trying to reduce the fat in diets often heavy on fast food.